Advanced QR Code Recognition: Handling Inverted Colors, Perspective Distortion, and Grayscale Images

 pip install opencv-contrib-python

-• Dynamsoft Barcode Reader SDK
+• Dynamsoft Barcode Reader SDK: The core SDK for QR code detection.

 pip install dbr

-QR Codes With Inverted Color
+QR Codes with Inverted Color

 inverted color QR code